carlosperate/awesome-microbit/README.md

 - [Mega:Bit](http://www.makerspace-uk.co.uk/megabit/) - Scaled up micro:bit with the 5x5 LED matrix and buttons, connected to a real micro:bit.
 - [Scrolling display](https://meanderingpi.wordpress.com/2017/09/16/bbc-microbit-scrolling-display/) - Create a display screen using a number of micro:bits communicating via radio.
 - [Ironman Arc Reactor](https://www.kitronik.co.uk/blog/halo-ween-ironman-arc-reactor) - Choose between two different versions (Mk I and Mk II) ready to 3D print and build.
-- [microbit beacon finder](https://github.com/kshoji/microbit-beacon-finder) - The micro:bit finds various of BLE Beacons, and display the ID to LEDs.
+- [microbit-beacon-finder](https://github.com/kshoji/microbit-beacon-finder) - The micro:bit finds various of BLE Beacons, and display the ID to LEDs.
-- [Build A Klawsome microbit Controlled Tank](https://www.kitronik.co.uk/blog/klawsome-microbit-controlled-tank/) - Tutorial on how to design a build a perspex micro:bit tank.
+- [Build A Klawsome micro:bit Controlled Tank](https://www.kitronik.co.uk/blog/klawsome-microbit-controlled-tank/) - Tutorial on how to design a build a perspex micro:bit tank.
 - [micro:bit Hovercraft](http://www.instructables.com/id/Make-a-Cool-Microbit-Hovercraft-Together/) - A hovercraft, which runs both in the water and on the ground.
 Uses 2 motors to blow air underneath to support the hovercraft body and 2 motors in the end to control its direction.
 - [ZIP Halo Compass](https://www.kitronik.co.uk/blog/bbc-microbit-zip-halo-compass) - A Christmas themed micro:bit ZIP Halo Compass, with a 3D printed and laser cutted case.
 - [Micro:Boy](https://hackaday.io/project/27757-microboy) - Hardware project to code and play arcade games on the micro:bit.
-- [Alexa, Ask Microbit to Turn LED Light](https://medium.com/@ferrygunawan/alexa-ask-microbit-to-turn-led-light-61ed668a0321) - Project walk through to control with Alexa an RGB LED connected to a micro:bit .
+- [Alexa, Ask micro:bit to Turn LED Light](https://medium.com/@ferrygunawan/alexa-ask-microbit-to-turn-led-light-61ed668a0321) - Project walk through to control with Alexa an RGB LED connected to a micro:bit .

 ### Project Collections